 How To Make Chorizo Soup

-- Start by frying chopped thick-cut bacon in a Dutch oven.
+- Start by frying chopped thick-cut bacon in a large Dutch oven over medium high heat.
 When the bacon is half cooked, add the onions.
 Cook until onions are tender and bacon is crisp.
 Add the chopped garlic and cook until garlic is fragrant.